mmoelli/sphere-stock-export/README.md

-    --sphereHost          SPHERE.IO API host to connect to --excludeEmptyStocks  when given, stocks with quantity = 0                        [default: false] --channelKey          the specific channel you want to export stocks for --targetDir           the folder where exported files are saved                   [default: "/exports"] --useExportTmpDir     whether to use a system tmp folder to store exported files  [default: false] --logLevel            log level for file logging                                  [default: "info"]
+    --sphereHost          SPHERE.IO API host to connect to --excludeEmptyStocks  when given, stocks with quantity = 0                        [default: false] --channelKey          the specific channel you want to export stocks for --queryString         query for stock entries.
+Can be used instead of or in combination with channel key for more flexibility
+    --targetDir           the folder where exported files are saved                   [default: "/exports"] --useExportTmpDir     whether to use a system tmp folder to store exported files  [default: false] --logLevel            log level for file logging                                  [default: "info"]